juniormayhe/Scripts/flutter/readme.md

 We must install the flutter and dart plugins in Android Studio.

-In Welcome Android Studio of the installer, select Configure > Settings.
+In Welcome Android Studio, select Configure > Settings.
-Then in the left panel, under Editor > Plugins > Browse repositories.
+Then in the left panel, under Plugins > Browse repositories.
-Then enter Flutter (Languages) and click in the Install button.
+Then enter Flutter (flutter.dev) and click in the Install button.
 This will install flutter and dart plugins.

+Then restart android studio to reflect changes.

+When opening the Welcome screen again, a new item will show up, called **Start a new Flutter project**